jhancock532/Three-JS-Music-Visualiser/README.md

 });
 ```

-With `resetArrays();` emptying all the arrays, running code to remove all the objects from the scene, then creating a skybox and repopulating the arrays (with a new number of segments perhaps).
+`resetArrays();` emptys all the arrays, running code to remove all the objects from the scene, and then creates a skybox and repopulates the arrays (with a new number of segments or new material color perhaps).

 ```js
 function resetArrays() {